thymedev/thymedev.github.io/src/coffee/kyarutail/README.md

 <CogHero cog="kyarutail" :desc="$frontmatter.description" />

+> ⚠ **Notes**
+> <br>
+> Due to a recent Discord update, the emotes may not show.
+You may need to manually add Kyarutail emotes to your Discord server and invite your Discord bot into that server, before the bot can properly send the Kyarutail emotes.

 ![kyarutail.jpg](./kyarutail.jpg)

 This Kyarutail cog is a Discord bot for converting text you type into emote letters from Kyaru's tail.